 No. However this section of the website contains information that would be in a Graduate Prospectus.
-The University Graduate Admissions Office, also has information about Trinity Hall in its Graduate Prospectus.
+The University Graduate Admissions Office, also has information about Trinity Hall on its Graduate Admissions website.

 Applications are received electronically from the University Graduate Admissions Office, from students who have put Trinity Hall as one of their preferred Colleges.
-The application is passed to a Director of Studies in the applicant’s subject, and then to the Graduate Tutor.
-The applicant is informed of the outcome on CamSIS.
+The application is assessed by a Director of Studies in the applicant’s subject, and then by the Graduate Tutor.
+The applicant is informed of the outcome via the Applicant Portal.

 Applications for both entry and studentships are considered on the basis of academic merit.